RobertJDReid/bamCol/README.md

 Then `git clone repo`

-subsitute the copied repository link for 'repo' in the command above
+substitute the copied repository link for 'repo' in the command above

 If pysam fails to install while creating an environment, you can activate the environment and